TanyamonSiri/TanyamonSiri/README.md

 ### Hey there, I'm Tanya 👧🏻💡👋

 A professional data analyst with a strong passion for data analytics and visualization.
 I'm continuing to grow in the data science field.
+Currently pursuing a Master of Data Science at RMIT University in Melbourne.
 - 🌱 I’ve completed the data science bootcamp by **xLab Digital**
 - 🔭 I’ve completed in-demand skills to be a professional Data Analyst with [DataRockie](https://datarockie.com/data-science-bootcamp/)